jsreport/jsreport-fs-store/README.md

 # jsreport-fs-store

-The preview of the next version of jsreport default fily system tempaltes store.
+The preview of the next version of jsreport default file system tempaltes store.